Bfgeshka/awesome-c/README.md

 * [jedisct1/libsodium](https://github.com/jedisct1/libsodium) - A modern, portable, easy to use crypto library
 * [ARMmbed/mbedtls](https://github.com/ARMmbed/mbedtls) - An open source, portable, easy to use, readable and flexible SSL library
 * [B-Con/crypto-algorithms](https://github.com/B-Con/crypto-algorithms) - Basic implementations of standard cryptography algorithms, like AES and SHA-1.
+* [CertiVox/MIRACL](https://github.com/CertiVox/MIRACL) - MIRACL Cryptographic SDK: Multiprecision Integer and Rational Arithmetic Cryptographic Library is a C software library that is widely regarded by developers as the gold standard open source SDK for elliptic curve cryptography (ECC).

 ## Databases ##
 * [BerkeleyDB][83] - Library for a high-performance embedded database for